 - Valid two-year health care provider CPR certification.
 Arrangements through the program can be made to complete this requirement post enrollment.

 - Documentation of personal health insurance

-- Confirmation of required health screenings, drug & nicotine tests, and immunization.
+- Confirmation of required health screenings, drug & nicotine tests, and immunization, including COVID vaccination.
 Documentation is verified through York Hospital Employee Health

 - Official transcripts of completed pre-requisite requirements with appropriate GPA

 - Professional Liability Insurance: WellSpan Health Radiography Program (YH) will provide liability insurance for students.
-The limits of the policy shall be a minimum of $1,000,000 per claim and an aggregate of $3,000,000 per occurance.
-This policy will remain in full force and effect for the duration of the program.
+The limits of the policy shall be a minimum of $1,000,000 per claim and an aggregate of $3,000,000 per occurrence.
+This policy will remain in effect for the duration of the program.

 - Student must provide their own transportation to geographically dispersed clinical settings.

 Admitted students who fail to meet the above mentioned requirements will not be permitted to enter the program.

 Applicants can withdraw their file for review at any time.
 Any applicant’s file that is withdrawn by applicant request may reapply to the program at a later date.
 Incomplete applications are not reviewed by the Admission Committee.

 To participate in the clinical education portion of the program, the applicant must possess additional non-academic skills.
 These technical standards are consistent with the duties of the entry-level radiographer in a professional position.
 These standards are not limited to, but include:

 - Communication—verbal and non-verbal communication between patients, co-workers, visitors and physicians.
 Must be able to read, write, and speak the English language and communicate in an understandable manner.